shural/qcoin/README.md

 4. Wire money.
 Inhabitants get incentives from doing extra/better work about quality, and receive pelnaties for doing counter things.
 Wiring moneny among them, on the other hand, does not carry explicit meaning.
 Could it be just something like a master coaching an apprentice passing knowledge and now in this case it's the cryptocurrency?

+# Implementation considerations

+1. Apparently this must be a private blockchain as all quality efforts recorded in the chain are confined in the context of Apogeios.

+2. It appears that Ethereum is the platform of choice.

+3. The implementation must be OS agonostic.

+4. Notification.
+Each inhabitant should receive a daily report of his/her balance.
+A NPC like agent can be implemented to scan through the full blockchain and accumulate efforts related to certain (anonymous) inhabitant and send over the balance.
+However because the real identity of the inhabitant is encrypted, the NPC agent can only post all balances in a public billboard.